Azure/azure-databricks-operator/README.md

 #### Updating the Databricks operator:

-This Repo is generated by [Kubebuilder](https://book.kubebuilder.io/).
+This Repo is generated by [Kubebuilder](https://book.kubebuilder.io/) `legacy version`.

 To Extend the operator `databricks-operator`:

-1. Run `dep ensure` to download dependencies.
+1. Run `go mod tidy` to download dependencies.
 It doesn't show any progress bar and takes a while to download all of dependencies.
 2. Update `pkg\apis\microsoft\v1beta1\notebookjob_types.go`.
 3. Regenerate CRD `make manifests`.
 4. Install updated CRD `make install`